 It is important to track the number of unsubscribers as well so that you know your net subscriber growth.

-These basic data gives you information about your opt-in rate.
+These basic data give you information about your opt-in rate.
 You can calculate your opt-in rate with this formula: new email subscribers per month/website visitors per month * 100.

 We suggest you look at your average for the week and compare it with your average over the past year, and in the same period a year ago.
 We do this for all our clients.
 If the weekly average is going up, and it’s higher than last year, you’re moving in the right direction.

-Seeing weekly data is important because you can track which offer converts better and you can make decisions faster that will lead you to earning more.
+Seeing weekly data is important because you can track which offer converts better, and you can make decisions faster that will lead you to earn more.